Quantum Computational Unpredictability Entropy and Quantum Leakage Resilience: Pseudo-Randomness from Unpredictability Entropy

-\begin{proof} The inner-product is a good one-bit extractor against quantum unpredictability entropy.
-Using the inner-product extractor, with the parameters we showed in~\cref{lem:IPgoodQExt}, as the one-bit extractor in~\cref{lem:m-bit-ext-from-any-1-bit-and-design} we get that any $(r,t)$ design would result in good seeded extractor against quantum unpredictability entropy.
-Using weak $(n,1)$ designs we get from~\cref{lem:designs-t-1} we get the relation between the parameters $\varepsilon_{\ext},k_{\ext},d$ as stated in the lemma.
+\begin{proof} Following the modular proof structure of Trevisan's extractors as shown in~\cite{DPVR12trevisanextwithquantumsideinfo} and extended to the computational setting in~\cref{sec:appendix_trevisan}.
+We use the inner-product extractor~\cref{lem:IPgoodQExt}, as the one-bit extractor in~\cref{lem:m-bit-ext-from-any-1-bit-and-design} with $(n,n^\gamma)$ weak design results in a good seeded extractor against quantum unpredictability entropy.
+The existence of weak $(n,n^\gamma)$ designs can be seen from~\cref{lem:designs-t-r}.
+Combining the results above, we get the relation between the parameters $\varepsilon_{\ext}$ and $k_{\ext},d$ as stated in the lemma.
 Note that the big O notation includes both the $2n+2s+5$ from the inner-product unpredictability degradation, as well as the $m$ bits to $1$ bit reduction degradation. \end{proof}